Home

 • Faster processes: Processes can be processed in parallel.
 This reduces processing times without the need for additional resources.

-• Uniform database: Data remains in sync in all systems and is prevented from being created twice.
+• Uniform data basis: Data remains in sync in all systems and is prevented from being created twice.

 • Relief for employees: When routine tasks are completed automatically, there is more time for technical decisions, customer contact or analysis work.